eduardz1/Bachelor-Thesis/chapters/raspberries-responsabilities-and-physical-setup.typ

   === Moisture <moisture>

   We used a generic capacitive soil moisture sensor, to convert the analog signal we need to use an analog-to-digital converter.
-For our purpose we used the `MCP3008` ADC which features eight channels, thus making it possible to extend our setup with a decent number of other sensors (for example a PH-meter or a LUX-meter).
+For our purpose, we used the `MCP3008` ADC which features eight channels, thus making it possible to extend our setup with a decent number of other sensors (for example a PH-meter or a LUX-meter).
 The following schematics illustrate how we connected the ADC to the